 Hartwell sewage treatment agreement

-Mr. Cannady made a motion to approve the presented sewage agreement and present signed copy to the City of Hartwell on Tuesday, April 21, 2015.
+Mr. Cannady made a motion to approve the presented sewage agreement and to present the signed copy to the City of Hartwell on Tuesday, April 21, 2015.
 Mr. Haley seconded it.
 The motion passed 4-0.

 Request for water service – Cromer Road chicken farmer

-Mr. Goran estimated the cost to be $45,000 to extend a waterline on Cromer Rd to service a new chicken farm with a 6” waterline.
+Mr. Goran estimated the cost to be $45,000 to extend a waterline on Cromer Road to service a new chicken farm with a 6” waterline.
 Mr. Goran further asked to authorize him to proceed with this project if the cost was less than $46,000.
-The Board requested more exact construction costs and a signed usage commitment agreementbefore Mr. Goran proceeded.
+The Board requested more exact construction costs and a signed usage commitment before Mr. Goran proceeded.

 Request for water service – Clay Brown Road at intersection of St. Johns CME Church Road

-Mr. Goran informed the Board that he had been contacted regarding extending the waterline on Clay Brown to the intersection with St. Johns CME Church Rd.
-He estimated the cost to be $18,000 and that he had explained to the interest parties that HCWSA would require a minimum of 4 taps to proceed.
+Mr. Goran informed the Board that he had been contacted regarding extending the waterline on Clay Brown Road to the intersection with St. Johns CME Church Road.
+He estimated the cost to be $18,000 and that he had explained to the interested parties that HCWSA would require a minimum of 4 taps to proceed.
 As of the meeting, Mr. Goran had not received a response regarding the necessary commitments.

 Northern Sewer Trunk Line